Diego Díaz (Spanish footballer)

-Diego Díaz Garrido (born 30 December 1968), known simply as Diego, is a Spanish former footballer who played as a goalkeeper.
+Diego Díaz Garrido (born 30 December 1968), known simply as Diego, is a Spanish former professional footballer who played as a goalkeeper.

 Club career

-Mainly a backup throughout his entire professional career, Madrid-born Diego played mainly for Atlético Madrid.
-During his late years, he managed to maintain an interesting battle for first-choice with veteran Abel Resino but never really broke into the first team, with his main club or any other.
+Mainly a backup throughout his entire career, Madrid-born Diego played mainly for Atlético Madrid.
+In his late years, he engaged in an interesting battle for first-choice status with veteran Abel Resino but never really broke into the first team, with his main club or any other.

-In January 1991, Diego served a six-month loan at Sporting de Gijón as replacement for Juan Carlos Ablanedo, severely injured.
-Over the course of seven seasons, he appeared in a total of 61 La Liga games.
+In January 1991, Diego went on a six-month loan at Sporting de Gijón as replacement for the severely injured Juan Carlos Ablanedo; shortly after arriving, he was also sidelined with physical problems.
+Over the course of seven seasons, he appeared in 61 La Liga games.